 Otherwise, all border are open as of 18 June.
 Tourists from EU or Schengen countries are welcome, anyone coming from the UK “is strongly advised to go into quarantine for 14 days.”
 However, the Netherlands has lifted the quarantine requirement for Sweden.

 Unlike Sweden next door, Norway instituted strict coronavirus measures on 12 March, the strictest since World War II.
-As a result, researchers there were no “excess deaths” – deaths above the expected number, based on previous years – in Norway during the first wave of the pandemic.
+As a result, researchers found there were no “excess deaths” – deaths above the expected number, based on previous years – in Norway during the first wave of the pandemic.
 During that time, 90 percent of coronavirus deaths happened among people with underlying conditions.

 It wasn’t until 14 August that Norwegian authorities required people to wear face masks while using public transportation in and around Olso after a second wave of infections and deaths.
 Sure enough, that wave has already plateaued as of 1 October.

 These are the rules for arrivals from the UK:

 - A PCR Covid-19 is required within one day after arrival, then again seven days after arrival from the UK